iRayan7/startupschool19/README.md

         * Standing for something meaningful beyond them selfs.
 Being motivated by things outside their narrow personal interests.
         * Avoiding behavior that diminishes trust and credibility in a leader.
 Like favoritism, conflict of interests, inappropriate language, inappropriate work relationships.
         * Commitment means making your work into a life mission in ways that inspires others.
 Giving it your all.
 People see this and respect it and follow it.
         * You test this with the transparency test: Ask your self if all your private communications and behavior towards others. would be transparent to others in the company, would you be embarrassed about it?
-If every one saw everything you say and did, would you be embarrassed by any of it? we all make mistakes.
+If everyone saw everything you say and did, would you be embarrassed by any of it? we all make mistakes.
 But patterns of mistakes are bad.
 * The best way to measure great leaders is in terms of the amount of trust they are able to engender in the people who work for/with/around them.
     * Trust is the success metric for leadership.
     * The job of every leader is to build trust.
 Trust in employees, investors, customers, users and so on.